Arunima-Paul/PowerBI-sales-analysis/README.md

 •	Sports games lead with 691M+ sales, followed closely by Action (634M) and Shooter (554M).
 •	Role-Playing and Racing genres are also quite popular.
 •	Puzzle and Strategy games have the lowest sales, indicating niche audiences.
+•	In this Bar Chart another Matrix visual is used as Tooltip showcasing Regionwise sales against different Genres.

 v) Through trend analysis and regional sales breakdowns, we can uncover valuable insights into how the industry has transformed over time.
 •	The number of gaming genres has steadily increased from the 1980s to the early 2010s, reaching a peak before a decline.